 used by the shared library that is being created.
 For example, if you

-supply the -lm option on the command line to the linker but do not
+-lm option on the command line to the linker but do not

 actually use any maths functions then the ‘‘libm.so’’ library will

 I think it is an excellent idea to introduce this option as it will eventually force developers to think more carefully about their library dependencies.
 The introduction of this option as a default can, however, break quite a few builds.

 The best course of action is of course to fix the inherent flaws in the builds that this option is exposing.
 I’ve found that two additional linker options can help immensely with this:

 --no-undefined, which checks that the shared library being compiled will not end up with symbols that are not resolved by any by its dependencies